strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 **Note:** In ASCII marble diagrams, the '!' means that the stream is unsubscribed from.

 In the marble diagram above, 'C' denotes the user click.
 In that case, we want to unsubscribe from the previous execution of our `trigger$` and execute it again.
-Lets see how we can do this in the code:
+Let's see how we can do this in the code:

 ```
 manualRefresh$ = new BehaviorSubject('');